 Faith, Values and Public Issues

-- NEW Voter’s Guide for Economic Justice 2016 from the Dignity at Work Coalition – Wisconsin covers child care, paid family and medical leave, minimum wage, private sector retirement security, and transportation funding, and non-emergency transportation brokerage.
+- Voter’s Guide for Economic Justice 2016 from the Dignity at Work Coalition – Wisconsin covers child care, paid family and medical leave, minimum wage, private sector retirement security, and transportation funding, and non-emergency transportation brokerage.

-- NEW Faith, Values and the 2016 Election: Toward a Politics of the Golden Rule is a reflection guide for voters from Faith in Public Life.
+- Faith, Values and the 2016 Election: Toward a Politics of the Golden Rule is a reflection guide for voters from Faith in Public Life.
 Issues covered include: economic inequality; global warming; immigration; gun violence; restorative and racial justice; and national security.

-- NEW Vote to End Hunger is a broad coalition of individuals and organizations all committed to asking candidates for public office in the 2016 election: “If elected, what will you do to end hunger, alleviate poverty, and create opportunity in the US and worldwide?”
+- Vote to End Hunger is a broad coalition of individuals and organizations all committed to asking candidates for public office in the 2016 election: “If elected, what will you do to end hunger, alleviate poverty, and create opportunity in the US and worldwide?”
 Learn how you can become involved.

-- NEW Evangelical Lutheran Church in America – “ELCA Votes” – including “Called to Be a Public Church,” “Voting Rights and Racial Justice,” and “Movement into Action.”
+- Evangelical Lutheran Church in America – “ELCA Votes” – including “Called to Be a Public Church,” “Voting Rights and Racial Justice,” and “Movement into Action.”

 - United Church of Christ – “Our Faith, Our Vote”